API Reference

 bool

-Discover all portals originating from a holon.
+Discover portals originating from a holon.
 Pure SPARQL.

 Return type: